jojo96/VR_Color_Matching/README.md

 The VR setup was done following this tutorial: [How to Make a VR Game in Unity - PART 1](https://youtu.be/HhtTtvBF5bI?list=PLpEoiloH-4eP-OKItF8XNJ8y8e1asOJud&t=8)

 # Files
-The whole project can be downloaded from here:
+The whole project can be downloaded from here: [Project files](https://kuleuven-my.sharepoint.com/:u:/g/personal/ujjayanta_bhaumik_kuleuven_be/EROJXV9BVI1DrV7l6kMW7xQB8RSkAq8PUcJp-JoPLHVtjg?e=ceossr)

 I have included the assets file in this repository.

 # Experimental Idea